OpenSLO/OpenSLO/README.md

 spec:
   thresholdMetric: # either thresholdMetric or ratioMetric should be provided
     metricSource:
-      name: string # optional, this field can be used to refer to DataSource object
+      metricSourceRef: string # optional, this field can be used to refer to DataSource object
       type: string # optional, this field describes predefined metric source type e.g. Prometheus, Datadog, etc.
       spec:
         # arbitrary chosen fields for every data source type to make it comfortable to use